Product model

 This separation lets you keep a stable top-level object for the idea while still preserving a history of concrete versions underneath it.

-How revisions relate to backtests and live trading
+How revisions relate to backtest jobs and live deployments

-Section titled “How revisions relate to backtests and live trading”Revisions connect directly to two of the most important workflows in Structure.
+Section titled “How revisions relate to backtest jobs and live deployments”Revisions connect directly to two of the most important workflows in Structure.

-First, backtests are tied to specific revisions.
-This makes results easier to interpret because each backtest points to a fixed version of the strategy.
+First, backtest jobs are tied to specific revisions.
+This makes results easier to interpret because each job points to a fixed version of the strategy.

-Second, live runs are also tied to specific revisions.
-When you start a strategy, Structure is really starting one chosen revision and using that exact definition for live operation.
+Second, live deployments are also tied to specific revisions.
+When you start a live deployment, Structure uses the selected revision for live operation.

 This is why revisions are such an important concept in the app: